AscentTracker/AsTra/tools/www/README.md

 directory is created.
 Each climbing session produces two files:

 -  yyyy-mm-dd-Location.csv climbing data in CSV format, missing data as NaN
+-  yyyy-mm-dd-Location.log ascent log, used for statistics
 -  yyyy-mm-dd-Location.html HTML meta redirect with URL parameters to show.html
+-  Stats.html monthly and yearly statistics for the climber

  File | Source | Info
  ---- | -------| -----